nikita-moor/latin-dictionary/Dumesnil1819/README.md

 ## States and limitations

-Originally, this work was only an experiment on producing index of scanned pages from OCR text with possibly high level of errors.
-In spite of my low expectations, about 80% of the dictionary structure was recognized correctly (garbage characters still could present) and the result can practically be used.

 I am going to continue fixing this index.
 Text of the articles will be transcribed, but it could take very long time.